Tocal Homestead

 Farm tours provide an opportunity to experience this beautiful property.
 The tour includes the beef, horse, dairy and sheep enterprises as well as the natural features of the historic landscape.
 Tocal is a working farm so visitors can view the seasonal activities of the farm operations.

-The heritage site is open on Sundays from March to November.
+The heritage site is open every Sunday.

 Facilities